Magnetism in Gemstones

 Color Change Pyropes

 The seven Color Change Pyropes shown in the above photo are ordered from left to right to show increasing magnetic susceptibility due to increasing Spessartine content.
-Because most colors are controlled by varying concentrations of chromium/vanadium rather than progressively higher concentrations of Spessartine (manganese), there is no predictable graduation of color.
-The measured refractive index range for Color Change Pyropes is 1.742-1.768, and the magnetic susceptibility range is 14.45- 24.53.
-A broader range is seen for Color Change Spessartine with RI 1.751-1.792 and SI 24.35- 41.79.
+Because most colors are controlled by low concentrations of chromium/vanadium rather than progressively higher concentrations of Spessartine (manganese), there is no predictable graduation of color.
+The measured refractive index range for Color Change Pyropes is R.I 1.742-1.768, and the magnetic susceptibility range is SI 14.45- 24.53.
+Broader R.I. and SI ranges are seen for Color Change Spessartine gems, with RI 1.751-1.792 and SI 24.35- 41.79.

 © Kirk Feral 2011, All Rights Reserved.
 These materials may be duplicated for educational purposes only.
 No part of this website may be duplicated or distributed for profit, for commercial purposes, or for posting to another website without the expressed written consent of the copyright holder.